Typhoon Jelawat (2012): Preparations and impact

 On September 29, 2012, Jelawat passed through Okinawa Prefecture.
 According to the Japan Meteorological Agency, the maximum gust produced by Typhoon Jelawat was at 62.6 m/s in Miyagi Island of Uruma, Okinawa.
 The maximum sustained winds were at 41.1 m/s in Naha, ranked the tenth-strongest in that county seat and the largest city of Okinawa Prefecture on record.
 The storm also produced the maximum gust at 61.2 m/s in Naha, ranked the third-strongest in that city on record.

 Reports suggested that some 65 people were injured in the storm while 331,000 people remained without electricity.
 Strong winds flipped cars and uprooted trees.
 A four-ton truck was reportedly turned upside down by the winds causing a major roadblock in Naha.
 Flights and ferries connecting Okinawa to the rest of Japan were all cancelled.
 Jelawat was known locally as Typhoon Seventeen.
 Up to 4,200 households in the regions of Higashi and Nago was asked to evacuate immediately.
 Across Okinawa Prefecture, damage to agriculture amounted to ¥1.7 billion (US$21.6 million).

 In Japan, preparations for the storm started early on September 30.
 The storm was located nearly 220 km south of southwestern prefecture of Kochi, when officials warned the locals of strong wind, torrential rain, landslides and possible flash flooding.
 By then, Jelawat had already injured 96 people.
 In Tokyo, several trains were cancelled and up to 300 flights to the city's Narita International Airport were cancelled.
 Up to 20 in of rain was expected.
 By October 1, one person had been killed and 140 other people were reportedly injured.
 Authorities in the central city of Nagoya have made it compulsory for 57,000 people to leave their homes in the wake of rising river levels in the city, which can cause significant flooding.
 Among the dead was a 29-year-old man who was swept away by high waves while the typhoon was passing Okinawa.
 In Mie Prefecture, another 2,000 people were asked to evacuate.
 Waves as high as 10 m were advised of.
 Meanwhile, in Tokyo, up to 500 mm of rain was expected over the next 24 hours.
 Several other trains were cancelled and the total number of flights cancelled went up to 500.

 By the night of October 1, a 56-year-old man who had been missing since the past 24 hours was confirmed dead, after he had drowned.
 Local news agency, NHK, reported that over 181 people were injured in the typhoon.
 A further 11,000 were told to evacuate in the city of Ishinomaki in the country's northeast, Jiji Press reported.
 The local Meteorological agency predicted rainfall of up to 400 mm in some areas in the 24 hours.

-Damage in Kochi Prefecture reached ¥47 million (US$600,000).
-Damage in Ibaraki Prefecture reached ¥10.71 million (US$136,000).
-Damage in Wakayama Prefecture reached ¥403.64 million (US$5.15 million).
+Total agricultural damage across the nation reached ¥8.935 billion (US$115 million).